benna100/blog/predictions-of-the-future.md

 ![Search engine](https://github.com/jokenox/Goopt/raw/master/src/assets/demo.gif)

-Here GPT-3 generates suggestions based on the search query.
-New  when I click a link that webpage is automatically generated on the fly (using the link title) 🤯 https://github.com/jokenox/Goopt
+This is a tool called [Goopt](https://github.com/jokenox/Goopt).
+Goopt works be getting GPT-3 to generate suggestions based on the search query.
+New when I click a link that webpage is automatically generated on the fly (using the link title) 🤯

 So ultra personal content catered to your exact likings